Computable Bases: The Presubbase Theorem

 When we have a presubbase $B$ of a represented space $X$, then we have to deal in general with at least four different topologies, all generated by $B$ in different ways.
 We illustrate these in Figure~\ref{fig:topologies}.
 By $\bigcap_\KK B$ we denote the subbase described in Theorem~\ref{thm:presubbase} and by $\bigcap_\infty B$ we denote the subbase generated over all convergent sequences, as described in Remark~\ref{rem:presubbase}.

 The fourth (right-hand side) topology in Figure~\ref{fig:topologies} is always the sequentialization of the second and of the third one.
-These are the statements of Remark~\ref{rem:presubbase} and Theorem~\ref{thm:presubbase}, respectively.
+These are consequences of Theorem~\ref{thm:Schroder-admissible}, combined with Remark~\ref{rem:presubbase} and Theorem~\ref{thm:presubbase}, respectively.
 In the case of countable presubbases $B:\IN\to\OO(X)$ all four topologies coincide.
 We introduce a name for presubbases for which the first and the second topologies coincide.

 \begin{definition}[Convergent intersection property] We say that a presubbase $B:Y\to\OO(X)$ of a represented space $X$ satisfies the {\em convergent intersection property} if for every convergent sequence $(y_n)_{n\in\IN_\infty}$ in $Y$ there exists a finite set $F\In Y$ with $\bigcap_{n\in\IN_\infty}B_{y_n}=\bigcap_{y\in F}B_y$. \end{definition}